jbolns/ds_101/README.md

 Please read the [license](LICENSE-2.0.txt) and [NOTICE](NOTICE.txt) file.

 ## Feedback
-We believe the mini-course can already be helpful, reason why we have open-sourced it.
-That said, we are also gathering feedback and literature suggestions to potentially add in future revisions.
+The mini-course can already be helpful, reason why it was open-sourced it.
+That said, I am also gathering feedback and literature suggestions to potentially add in future revisions.

 Please submit feedback by creating an issue on this repository or messaging us on [LinkedIn](https://www.linkedin.com/company/polyzentrik).